EC Comics: "Judgment Day"

-Gaines waged a number of battles with the Comics Code Authority in an attempt to keep his magazines free from censorship.
-In one particular example noted by comics historian Digby Diehl, Gaines threatened Judge Charles Murphy, the Comics Code Administrator, with a lawsuit when Murphy ordered EC to alter the science-fiction story "Judgment Day", in Incredible Science Fiction #33 (Feb.
-1956).
-The story, by writer Al Feldstein and artist Joe Orlando, was a reprint from the pre-Code Weird Fantasy #18 (April 1953), inserted when the Code Authority had rejected an initial, original story, "An Eye For an Eye", drawn by Angelo Torres, but was itself also "objected to" because of "the central character being Black".
+Gaines waged several battles with the Comics Code Authority to keep his magazines free from censorship.
+In one particular example noted by comics historian Digby Diehl, Gaines threatened Judge Charles Murphy, the Comics Code Administrator, with a lawsuit when Murphy ordered EC to alter the science-fiction story "Judgment Day", in Incredible Science Fiction #33 (February 1956).
+The story, by the writer Al Feldstein and artist Joe Orlando, was a reprint from the pre-Code Weird Fantasy #18 (April 1953), inserted when the Code Authority had rejected an initial, original story, "An Eye for an Eye", drawn by Angelo Torres, but was itself also "objected to" because of "the central character being Black".

 The story depicted a human astronaut, a representative of the Galactic Republic, visiting the planet Cybrinia, inhabited by robots.
-He finds the robots divided into functionally identical orange and blue races, one of which has fewer rights and privileges than the other.
+He finds the robots divided into functionally identical orange and blue races, with one having fewer rights and privileges than the other.
 The astronaut determines that due to the robots' bigotry, the Galactic Republic should not admit the planet until these problems are resolved.
-In the final panel, he removes his helmet, revealing himself to be a Black man.
+In the final panel, he removes his helmet, revealing he is a Black man.
 Murphy demanded, without any authority in the Code, that the Black astronaut had to be removed.

 As Diehl recounted in Tales from the Crypt: The Official Archives:

 Feldstein, interviewed for the book Tales of Terror: The EC Companion, reiterated his recollection of Murphy making the request:

-Although that reprinted story did run uncensored, Incredible Science Fiction #33 was the last EC comic book to be published.
-Gaines switched his focus to EC's Picto-Fiction titles, a line of typeset black-and-white magazines with heavily illustrated stories.
-Fiction was formatted to alternate illustrations with blocks of typeset text, and some of the contents were rewrites of stories previously published in EC's comic books.
-This experimental line lost money from the start and only lasted two issues per title.
-When EC's national distributor went bankrupt, Gaines dropped all of his titles except Mad.